 However, snow-covered trails can be challenging to navigate, and downright dangerous to hike without the right traction devices on your feet.

-To stay upright in snowy and icy terrain, you’ll need some crampons or microspikes.
+To stay upright in snowy and icy terrain, you’ll either need crampons, or their less gnarly cousin microspikes.
 Many use the terms as synonyms.
-However, microspikes and crampons are different and have specific intended uses.
+However, they are different and have specific intended uses.
 Both will give you extra traction in winter conditions, but that’s pretty much where the similarity between the two ends.

-In this post, we aim to cast a little extra light on the crampons vs microspikes debate.
+In this post, we aim to cast a little extra light on the debate.
 We’ll start by providing a brief overview of each device and how it’s used.
 After that, we’ll delve into the conditions and circumstances in which you should opt for one over the other.